Hrafngud/gungnr/frontend_guidelines.md

 - GitHub: token status, allowlist, and template availability.

 ### UX Requirements
+- `deploy.sh` is reference-only; do not modify it.
+The UI should mirror its CLI behavior before advanced automation.
 - Standardized component variants (buttons, cards, badges, inputs).
 - Standardized loading state (page skeletons + inline spinners).
 - Standardized form and info display pages via composables with states (loading, empty, error, ready).
 - Onboarding journey with overlay highlights and step-by-step guidance, including API key links.
 - Day-to-day journey focused on quick deploy, status checks, and recent activity.
+- Use a custom Select component (no native `<select>` in the UI).
+- Present Templates and Services as card grids with clear deploy actions and repo links; only show deploy forms when a card is selected.

 ### UI/UX Notes
 - Clear success/error toasts for each action.
 - Loading and empty states for lists and job logs.
 - Form validation with helpful hints for ports and subdomains.
  - Standardized animations (page load, staggered reveals, modal transitions).
+- Prefer wide content layouts: minimize horizontal padding/margins so main panels use more of the viewport.

 ### Testing and Quality
 - Smoke test with `npm run build`.